tomeshnet/p2p-internet-workshop/module-3.md

   * Radio (onboard and external)
   * Antennas
 * Review Homework from Module 2 (radio waves)
-* Introduce WiFi concepts as they relate to configuring the radio (frequencies, bands, bandwidth (40 MHz vs 20 MHz), SSID etc)
+* Introduce WiFi concepts as they relate to configuring the radio (frequencies, bands, bandwidth (40 MHz vs 20 MHz), SSID, etc)
 * Touch upon licensed and unlicensed frequencies (900Mhz, 2.4Ghz, 5Ghz), how they change from jurisdiction to jurisdiction, and the CRTC as the governing body in Canada.

 ## 2: Hands-on and material exploration